Obstructive sleep apnea

 - Be sure to clean and maintain your equipment and mask on a daily basis.
 Your doctor may need to periodically readjust the air pressure settings.

 Oral appliances, also called dental appliances or devices, may be an option for patients who cannot tolerate CPAP.
 The American Academy of Sleep Medicine recommends dental devices for patients with mild-to-moderate obstructive sleep apnea who are not appropriate candidates for CPAP or who have not been helped by it.
-(CPAP should be used for patients with moderate-to-severe sleep apnea whenever possible.)
+Although these devices may provide some improvement in patients with moderate-to-severe sleep apnea, CPAP therapy is still needed.

 Several different dental devices are available.
 A trained dental professional such as a dentist or orthodontist should fit these devices.
 Devices include: